 Turning onto her elbow, Elle patted the spot on the bed below her armpit: a signal she used similar to the bell Pavlov rung for his dog.
 As soon as Logan saw her gesture, he ripped off his shirt, tossed it carelessly onto the floor, and pushed his head past the obligatory gap between them and into the nook under her arm.

 Within fifteen minutes, Logan was close to drowning in a pool of his own drool.

 The trick (or reward) was light scratches in a circular motion on Logan’s back until he passed out.
 Elle learned through back channels – Logan’s mother during a wine-fueled dinner a month before Logan and Elle eloped – that, when Logan was a child, Logan’s father planted this psychological seed by rubbing Logan’s back every night before bedtime; it was a technique her father-in-law used for the same purpose Elle used it tonight- to shut Logan down.

 But did the sound wake him?
-It was such a quiet, high-pitched noise, like a baby squealing, Elle doubted it.
-But she listened for a change in his rhythmic breathing all the same.
+It was such a quiet, high-pitched noise, like a baby squealing or air being let out of a tire.
+Elle doubted it, but she listened for a change in his rhythmic breathing all the same.
 It wasn’t a change in Logan’s breathing pattern, however, that notified Jess that he was awake, but the weight of his arm landing across her chest, startling her and pinning her to the bed.